Kurento/kurento/source/dev/development.rst

 - **Generate Debian packages**: To distribute KMS is necessary to generate Debian packages from KMS Fork and Main Repositories.

 As you can see, there are a lot of possibilities.
-In the next sections we’ll explain the best way to build KMS in these different contexts.
+In the next sections we'll explain the best way to build KMS in these different contexts.